 It is also possible that your submission will lead to success and thus avoid the permission being granted in the first place.
 It is important that this submission contains legitimate and credible objections to the claim in order to give it its best chance at success.
 You will also want to ensure that all the key reasons to object are within it, which will help you rely on them later should you bring a challenge.

-3. Monitor planning portal
+3. Monitor the planning portal

-To ensure you do not miss any important information it is important you monitor the local authority’s planning portal.
+To ensure you do not miss any important information, it is important you monitor the local authority’s planning portal.
 The key documents you will want to read are:

 a) the original planning application